 Workflow & notifications

-Not only does SharePoint offer more options for searching & viewing, it also makes tracking changes far easier than in traditional file servers!
+Not only does SharePoint offer more options for searching and viewing, it also makes tracking changes far easier than in traditional file servers!
 If you want to take more direct ownership of a given folder or library, SharePoint features several useful functions.

 We’ve covered SharePoint’s ability to alert you to changes with the alerts function, and it bears mentioning again here.
 By right-clicking a file or folder in SharePoint, you can find the “Alert me” option.
 Clicking it opens up a range of different notification options, which all essentially boil down to automated emails sent to you (or colleagues) at selected intervals whenever something changes.